-With nearly 25 year’s experience in caring for babies under six months old, I have done and seen it all.
-I have dedicated my life in the support and guidance of parents on what is one of life’s hardest challenges…looking after a newborn and remaining confident and positive.
+With nearly 25 year’s experience in caring for babies 12 months and under, I have learned a great deal.
+I have dedicated my life in the support and guidance of parents on what is one of life’s hardest challenges…looking after a baby and remaining confident and positive.

-Remember to leave your comments, I read each and every one of them and may be able to help!
+Remember to leave your comments, I read each and every one of them and will always try to help!